Please check back for our details about plenary sessions and workshops.

 Lee will be presenting on "An Overview of Real Life Experiences that Drive Innovations in Sealing Valves in Challenging Conditions" during the Valve Asset Management Workshop on Wednesday, June 21st.

-Luca Vertova is the global engineering leader for Triple Offset Valves at Pentair Valves & Controls.
+Luca Vertova is the engineering director for Vanessa triple offset valves at Emerson Automation Solutions.
 He holds a Mechanical Engineer degree from Politecnico di Milano, Italy.
 He has 25 years of experience in the design and development of triple offset valves.
 He joined Vanessa Engineering in 1993, and started leading the Vanessa engineering office in 2000.
-He is a member of ISO TC 153 (Industrial valves) and CEN TC/69.
+He is a member of ISO TC 153 (Industrial valves) and CEN

 Luca will be presenting on Double Positive Isolation with Triple Offset Valves during the Valve Design workshop on Wednesday, June 21st at 10:30AM.